 All staff members at the school will look out for evidence of mastery, practice and creativity in the work that pupils produce.
 When the teachers see evidence, they will award the student a Junior da Vinci merit - at Crackley, this is in the form of a creativity, practice or mastery sticker.
+When all three stickers have been awarded for a subject, the child is presented with an enamel badge by the Headmaster in assembly.
 Pupils who consistently perform at Junior da Vinci level will be offered rewards and further opportunities, such as attending special workshops or trips and receive recognition at weekly assemblies.